thomazach/POCS-moxa-build/README.md

 **Automated scripts like this will not work well with commands that require user input.** If an advanced user creates a script that is truly helpful, it can be added to the `user_scripts` folder and integrated with the panoptes-CLI to give users even more CLI commands and tools.
 # For Developers:
 ## Commitment to End Users, Project PANOPTES, & Open Source
 As a repository contributing to citizen science, we have special commitments that need to be upheld.
-This is an open source repository, and pull requests that add barriers to development, are obfuscated, implement mandatory pay walls, or require the user to pay for third party software/dependencies will not be merged.
+This is an open source repository, and pull requests that add barriers to development, are obfuscated, implement pay walls, or require the user to pay for third party software/dependencies will not be merged.
 We also have end users with vastly different computer skills.
 As a developer, it is your responsibility to thoroughly document the features you create with guides and examples.
 Merges to main (production) will not be accepted without reasonable documentation.
 Features should be developed based on community and PANOPTES team feedback, either from the weekly meetings or the [PANOPTES forum](forum.projectpanoptes.org).
 TODO:
 Create convention for sharing documentation

 ## Pull Requests
-(WIP, currently a private repo in early developmnet)
-- No pickle files for security reasons
+All pull requests should be made on the develop branch.
+If the pull request is approved by a maintainer and is merged to develop, the develop branch must be tested on hardware successfully for a duration of three days before it can be merged to main.
+In the future, the three day test will need to include successful detection and response to both weather conditions and power conditions.
+Additionally, **do not include your system's pickle or yaml files** in your pull requests.
+You may include third party wrappers as explained in the Advanced Operation section, but they must be placed within the `user_scripts` directory and be refactored to be compatible with the `panoptes-CLI`.

 ## Modular Software Architecture
 The hardware available to builders will change over time, and to accomodate future builds each piece of hardware has its own module and subdirectory.
 The goal is to enable builders with different hardware to be able to recode only the module(s) they need.
 Because of this, each hardware module cannot import functions or classes from other hardware modules.
 However, they can import functions and classes from modules that won't **require** an update to continue functioning.
 We refer to the modules that won't **require** updates as static modules.
 A breakdown of static vs hardware modules can be found below.

 Static modules:
+- core
 - observational_scheduler
-- core
+- logger

 Hardware modules: